-Having considered this problem, a potential solution may be for the statutory declaration to be signed live by video call and then to be immediately sent to the witness for an electronic or wet ink signature.
+In a previous version of this note, we considered that a potential solution may be for the statutory declaration to be signed live by video call and then to be immediately sent to the witness for an electronic or wet ink signature.
 A note stating that the statutory declaration had been sworn remotely could mitigate against the risk of misleading third parties.

 Payment for the swear

-The problem in this respect arises from the legislation which governs the process, namely, section 19 of the Statutory Declarations Act 1835 (“Act”).
+The problem in this respect arises from the legislation which governs the process, namely, section 19 of the Act.
 The Act prescribes that the fee for making the declaration is “due and payable upon making and subscribing such declaration”.
-Taken at its face value, this makes remote swearing very difficult to achieve because even by use of bank transfer, it would be hard to make the payment concomitant with the making of the declaration.
+Taken at its face value, this makes remote swearing potentially difficult to achieve because it could be hard to make the payment at the same time with the making of the declaration.